 4. The Family Centre may only be used by the organisation and for the purpose and during the period indicated on the application submitted to the church, and the activity taking place is compatible with Christian ethics, and does not promote another religion.

 5. After the use of the Family Centre it must be left in a clean and tidy condition with floors swept as necessary and all furniture and equipment (including kitchen crockery) left in the same position as at the commencement of the hiring and the hirer must ensure that all lights are turned out, and all doors and windows properly secured.
 Please empty bins in the appropriate bins in the car park (Green bin takes food and cardboard; Blue bin takes paper, glass, and plastics; Black bin goes to land fill).
-The User needs to include adequate time in the booking period this for clearing up.
+The User needs to include adequate time in the booking period for this clearing up.
 We recommend 30 minutes for parties with up to 15 children and 60 minutes if 30 or more children.
 The User needs to include adequate time in the booking period for setting up at the start of the booking.

 7. The User has a responsibility to notify the church of any defect in the Family Centre or in any of the church’s furniture or other equipment in the Family Centre.